abdelhamed-4A/Terraform-Reverse-Proxy-Project/README.md

 ---

-# Revese Proxy Congiquration with Terraform
+# Reverse Proxy Configuration with Terraform

 ## Description
 This project automates the deployment of a secure AWS cloud infrastructure using Terraform.
 The setup includes a Virtual Private Cloud (VPC) with public and private subnets across two availability zones.
 Public subnets host Nginx reverse proxy instances and an internet-facing Application Load Balancer (ALB), while private subnets contain Apache web servers and an internal ALB.
-The reverse proxy enhances security by shielding backend servers from direct internet exposure, routing traffic through the public ALB to private resources.
+The reverse proxy enhances security by shielding backend servers from direct internet exposure and routing traffic through the public ALB to private resources.
 ## Architecture Diagram
 ![](ScreenShots/aws_terraform.drawio.svg)